 The quantity of data generated by continuous EEG recording can be significant.
 Historically, the analysis and storage of these data has been challenging due to relatively limited computational resources.
 These challenges persist today, despite the ubiquity of cheap gigaflop servers and terabyte storage systems, for a different reason: the established clinical work flow for EEG analysis breaks down for modern data sets.
 Current state-of-the-art recording systems now acquire hundreds of channels of EEG data at high sampling rates.
 These large-scale data sets can be thousands of times larger than traditionally acquired clinical EEG, which is nominally collected at 200 to 500 Hz.
 Although the hardware aspect of collecting, analyzing, and storing these data is feasible, the “gold standard” of analysis by human expert visual review of entire records is not.
 The sheer increase in data for modern recordings places a significant strain on epilepsy monitoring unit (EMU) staff and resources for all but the simplest of analyses.
 Moreover, the hunt for multiscale events ranging in duration from milliseconds to minutes requires more detailed and repeated review of EEG.
 The need for reliable automated analysis tools in clinical and research electrophysiology is clearly recognized, and there is a growing community of researchers pursuing these goals.
 The field should certainly benefit from parallel efforts in other clinical fields, such as genomics, that are driving efforts in database management, data mining, and pattern recognition.4

 Without automated analyses tools, clinical video-EEG evaluation continues to rely primarily on human expert visual review.
 Video-EEG monitoring (VEM) has long been a cornerstone in the evaluation of patients with seizure disorders.1,2 Generally, the primary goal of long-term VEM is to record the patient's habitual seizures.
-However, even when seizures are not captured, the ...
+However, even when seizures are not ...